-In line with the mission of the Contemplative Sustainable Futures Program, the project aims to provide new knowledge on the role of the mind in supporting sustainable change.
-More specifically, it provides critical analyses on the potential interlinkages between personal and political spheres of transformation to support sustainability outcomes at different scales (individual, collective/ organisational, and systems level).
+In line with the mission of the Contemplative Sustainable Futures Programme, the project aims to provide new knowledge on the role of the mind in supporting sustainable change.
+More specifically, it provides critical analyses on the potential interlinkages between personal and political spheres of transformation to support sustainability outcomes at different scales (individual, collective/ organisational, and system levels).

 In that context, Mind4Change deals with the following two research questions: i) What mindsets (values, beliefs, paradigms and associated cognitive/emotional and relational capacities) are needed to support sustainable climate action?; and ii) What is needed to enable such mindsets (learning processes, enabling factors, methods)?
 The project target groups include policy- and decision-makers.

 Research partners: Lund University Centre for Sustainability Studies (LUCSUS), Sweden; Centre for Social Sustainability and Department of Neuroscience at Karolinska Institutet, Sweden; International Institute for Industrial Environmental Economics (IIIEE), Sweden, Aberystwyth Behavioural Insights Research Centre, Aberystwyth University, UK.
 Get to know our project partners here!

 Practice partners: UNDP, Awaris and its Inner Green Deal Initiative, The Swedish Parliament; Forward Malmö; Ekskäret Foundation; the Transition Network; the Mindfulness Centre Sweden; the European Network for Community-Led Initiatives on Climate Change and Sustainability (ECOLISE), and others.
 Get to know our project partners here!